getodk/web-forms/README.md

 3. Cherry-pick the specific bug-fix commits from `main` into your patch branch (`patch-release-0.18.2`), for example: `git cherry-pick <hash1> <hash2> ... <hash6>`
    1. Resolve any conflicts caused by diverging codebases
 4. Generate the version bump and commit the changes
-   1. Run `npm run changeset version` to generate changelogs and version bump in the packages.
+   1. Run `npm run release` to generate changelogs and version bump in the packages.
 If the cherry-picked commits don't have the necessary patch changesets, create one now by running `npm run changeset` and selecting `patch`.
    2. Run `npm ci` to refresh `package-lock.json`
    3. Commit these changes (e.g., `chore: release v0.18.2`)
 5. Open a PR that targets the release branch (e.g., `0.18.x`) and merge it after approval